Spot summary

 Spot guide

-Surf spot decision guide
+Surf spot guide

 Read the spot, then open forecast and Live Ocean before moving the group.